 11. HIIT allows for a lot of training variety

 Anecdotally, I know this from my career in personal training.
 One of the sticking points for people who are ‘forcing’ themselves to exercise is boredom.

 They need new stimulation to maintain interest.

 The thought of going for a run, swim, etc. can be nightmare-inducing.
-Especially if you don’t naturally enjoy exercise, because these are so repetitive.
+Especially if you don’t naturally enjoy repetitive exercise.

 This is the bar that we recommend for ‘most people’.

 We have spent over 120 hours of research and tested over 100 barbells.

 It is affordable but comes with some high specs.
 The Rogue Work Hardening and 190k PSI tensile strength mean the bar will last a lifetime in a home gym.

 It is a multi-purpose bar with a 28.5mm diameter shaft and composite bushings in the sleeves.
 This means it’s balanced for heavy slow bench presses but you can also perform snatches and fast overhead lifts.

 With HIIT you can mix in a lot of training variety.
 You can adjust the length and number of work sets and rest periods.